Legal Worship

 Use of psychedelic sacraments by TDA members

-Psychedelic sacraments can be a part of TDA worship.
 TDA arose out of sacred psychedelic communion, where mushrooms dropped the veil to the Divine.
-In those communions, incredible visions of shapes, structures, lights, and colors revealed that mushroom mycelium offered a structural model that could promote worship and healthy religious communities.
-By replacing abuse-promoting attributes of religion with the gospel of autonomous religious exploration and devotion, individual worshippers, much like hyphae, organically build healthy, interconnected community that can hold and protect, rather than isolate, vulnerable individuals.
+In those communions, incredible visions of shapes, structures, lights, and colors revealed that mushroom mycelium offered an organizational model that could promote worship and healthy religious communities.
+By replacing abuse-promoting attributes of religion with the gospel of autonomous religious exploration and devotion, individual worshipers, much like hyphae, organically build healthy, interconnected community that can hold and protect, rather than isolate, vulnerable individuals.

 The TDA worship community has expanded beyond the first core group that regarded mushrooms to be a holy sacrament and, also, beyond psychedelic worship in general.
 Some members feel no call to worship that way.
 That is how autonomous worship works.
 While assigned doctrines, rites, and rituals can homogenize religious communities toward isolation, differences among autonomous worshippers actually foster connection.
 Ideas that aren’t heretical or eternally threatening are liberated to be fascinating, inspiring, tender, and even hilarious.

 Still, though, without mushroom sacrament, there likely would be no TDA.
-For many, worship would be diminished, if our liturgy lost solemn reverence for sacred psychedelic vignettes and side-splitting laughter about divine divas and over-the-top gods that grab worshippers’ attention to teach, save, and redeem.
+For many TDA members, worship would be diminished, if our liturgy lost solemn reverence for sacred psychedelic vignettes or side-splitting laughter about divine divas and over-the-top gods that grab worshippers’ attention to teach, save, and redeem.